liuggio/RackspaceCloudFilesStreamWrapper/README.md

 ---------

 1. clone the repository
+2. run `composer` install
-2. run `phpunit` from within the cloned project folder
+3. run `phpunit` from within the cloned project folder

 Please note that the library has been tested on a Mac OS X 10.7 with the bundled PHP 5.3.6 (git version 1.7.6), on several Ubuntu Linux installations and on Windows Vista running PHP 5.3.7 (1.7.6.msysgit.0).
 Due to currently unknown reasons the test run a bit unstable on Windows.
 All tests should be *green* but during cleanup there may be the possibility that some access restrictions randomly kick in and prevent the cleanup code from removing the test directories.